Procedure for Institutional Policy: E-18: Student Examinations

 6.1

-In the event that course exams cannot be held on campus, students will be notified of the Off-Campus Exam Procedure, which will include students taking their course exams in their home environment.
-Exam Center and IT technical support will be provided via electronic communications as described within the Off-Campus Exam Procedure.
+Except under extreme circumstances, exams will be administered on-campus.
+In the event that course exams cannot be held on campus, students will be notified of the Off-Campus Exam Protocol, which may include students taking their course exams in their home environment.
+Exam Center and IT technical support will be provided via electronic communications as described within the Off-Campus Exam Protocol.

 6.2